NarenKR/AzureDevOpsDemoGenerator/docs/Using-Private-template-URL.md

 1. Using the template URL from public GitHub repository, refer [Provisioning the project from your custom template](./Using-The-Template-Extractor.md)

-1. Use the template URL in the home page of [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/) with querystring parameter **?templateurl**.
+1. Use the template URL in the home page of [DevOps Generator](https://azuredevopsdemogenerator.azurewebsites.net/) with querystring parameter **?templateurl**.
 This supports only the public URL

     >```Ex: https://azuredevopsdemogenerator.azurewebsites.net/?templateurl=public_url ```